EPA Hourly Continuous Emission Monitoring System (CEMS)

 core_epacems__hourly_emissions

 Continuous Emissions Monitoring Systems (CEMS) are used to determine the rate of gas or particulate matter exiting a point source of emissions.
 The EPA Clean Air Markets Division (CAMD) has collected data on power plant emissions from CEMS units stretching back to 1995.
 The CEMS dataset includes hourly gross load, SO2, CO2, and NOx emissions associated with a given point source, usually a boiler.
-Read more about this in “Notable Irregularities”; it gets complicated.
+However the connection between EPA emissions units and EIA boilers isn’t perfect.
+See “Notable Irregularities” below.

 Part 75 of the Code of Federal Regulations (CFR), the backbone of the Clean Air Act’s Acid Rain Program, requires fossil-combustion units to install and use CEMS.
 The qualifications (§75.2(a), §72.6(a)) are closely followed by a myriad of exceptions (§75.2(b), §72.6(b), §72.7, §72.8).
 Among the many extenuating circumstances depicted are exemptions for retired units; old, simple conbustion turbine units; non-utility untis; units supplying generators with 25MW or less in capacity; units that have never sold their electricity; and units burning low-sulfer fuels.